GRADUATE ACADEMIC POLICIES

 - The Questions.
 Comprehensive examination questions are written by the instructor of each course.

 - Assembling the Examination.
 In consultation with the student, the adviser, the department chair or program director prepares the comprehensive examination.
 Ordinarily, the test questions are drawn from one department.
 Occasionally, questions are drawn from several departments and appropriate department chairs are expected to assist the advisers in obtaining questions.
-Only one question may come from a basic human sciences course.
 The examination is presented to the Graduate School at least two weeks in advance of the scheduled examination.
 Comprehensive examination envelopes are assembled for each student.
 Identifying information and general instructions are on the envelope.
-The questions, specific directions and blue examination booklets are placed in each envelope.
+The questions and specific directions are placed in each envelope.

 - Administration of the Examination.
-Comprehensive examinations are administered four times each year ; two days in April and two days in November.
+Comprehensive examinations are administered four times each year; two days in April and two days in November.
 Ordinarily, the examinations are scheduled during the spring and fall semesters.
 The exact dates of the examinations are published in the College calendar for each year.
 The place of administration of the comprehensive examination will be announced.
-Students may choose to answer their examination questions in blue examination booklets provided or type them using Hood College desktop computers in the examination room.
+Students will answer their examination questions by typing them using Hood College desktop computers in the examination room.
 Personal computers are not permitted.

 The examination is administered and proctored by the staff of the Graduate School.
 The comprehensive exam is given in two parts, from 9 a.m. to noon and 1 to 4 p.m.
 The examinations begin at 9 a.m. promptly.
 All papers must be completed by 4 p.m.
 Students are expected to comply with the rules of academic conduct found under the Academic Standards section of the catalog.